 Search and Seizure Law

-The Fourth Amendment to the U.S. Constitution prevents illegal searches and seizures and is one of the most fundamental rights an American citizen has.
-Although this is a fundamental right shared by all Americans, there are plenty of exceptions to the rule, so it pays to understand how and when the police may search you and seize your property in accordance with the law.
+The Fourth Amendment to the U.S. Constitution prevents illegal searches and seizures and is one of the most fundamental rights guaranteed to Americans.
+Although this is a fundamental right, there are still plenty of exceptions to search and seizure laws, so it pays to understand how and when the police may search you and seize your property in accordance with the law.

 Your Expectation to Privacy

-The Fourth Amendment's protection against unreasonable searches and seizures has been held to apply only when a person has a "legitimate expectation to privacy".
-In other words, if you didn't expect the thing being searched to be private, then searching or seizing it is deemed reasonable and not against the law.
+Protection from unlawful search and seizure derived from the Fourth Amendment has been held to apply only when a person has a "legitimate expectation to privacy."
+In other words, if you didn't expect the thing being searched to be private (perhaps it's left out in the open), then searching or seizing it is deemed reasonable and not against the law.
 The Supreme Court has established a two-part test to determine whether you had a legitimate expectation to privacy:

 - Did you actually expect some degree of privacy?
 Note that this is an "actual" test, meaning you need to demonstrate that you, in this particular instance, really did expect it to be private, not that you "might" or "often" expect privacy.